 Foreign securities are securities of issuers based outside the United States.
-To the extent a Fund invests in securities included in its applicable broad-based securities market index, the Fund may consider an issuer to be based outside the United States if the applicable index classifies the issuer as based outside the United States.
-Accordingly, the Fund may consider an issuer to be based outside the United States if the issuer satisfies at least one, but not necessarily all, of the following:
+To the extent the Fund and the Underlying Fund invest in securities included in its applicable broad-based securities market index, the Fund and the Underlying Fund may consider an issuer to be based outside the United States if the applicable index classifies the issuer as based outside the United States.
+Accordingly, the Fund and the Underlying Fund may consider an issuer to be based outside the United States if the issuer satisfies at least one, but not necessarily all, of the following: